How to find a Cavalier

 1. In the US, the dog should be registered with the AKC and/or the CKCSC (the Cavaliers Club that regulated the breed prior to its acceptance into AKC – it is valid) but this is just the first hoop.

 2. Do not deal with someone USDA registered or any other bogus registry.
 These are commercial breeding farms, commonly referred to as puppy mills.
 Do not buy from a pet store.
 They are almost always supplied by puppy mills, no matter what they say.
 It is against the Code of Ethics of Cavalier Clubs to sell to a broker or pet store, or to supply a dog for an auction or raffle.
-There are no bargains in the Cavalier world, where the phrase “You get what you pay for” has never been more applicable.
+A quality, ethical breeder will not do that.

-3. Ask as many questions of the breeder as a reputable one will be asking you—where the puppies were raised, what the breeder did to socialize them, what clubs the breeder belongs to, why this particular breeding was done, what good points these dogs have, what their bad points are, who is their veterinarian and if they can supply references.
+3. You should be able to find or ask questions and be comfortable with the answers to questions you have.
+Ask as many questions of the breeder as a reputable one will be asking you—where the puppies were raised, what the breeder did to socialize them, what clubs the breeder belongs to, what good points the parents have, what are their less appealing qualities, do you own one or both of the parents and why, who is their veterinarian and if they can supply references.
 If the parents are not being shown (and winning!) ask who evaluated them as breeding quality–besides the breeder!!
 Be comfortable with the answers you get.

-4. Make certain the Mother is present with her puppies and if possible, ask to meet the Father too.
-If the father is not available (many times they are out of the local area), ask questions regarding the father’s health and tempermant.
+4. If the puppies are still young, make certain the Mother is present with her puppies and if possible, ask to meet the sire too.
+If the sire is not available (many times they are not which okay), ask questions regarding the father’s health and temperament.
+You should be able to find the sire on a website and the breeder will have information about him.
+If the sire is not tested and available for viewing on a website, it is likely a backyard type breeding.
 Be sure the mother has a good temperament.
 The mother will influence the puppies more than the father, because she exerts an environmental influence over the puppies as well as genetic influence.

 5. Product requirements/warranty or guarantee stipulations – anyone who is selling a puppy and requires you to use a specific food, vitamin or product in order to either have your puppy or for the guarantee to be enforced is NOT legit.
 This is a method to ensure an income stream and/or nullify their “guarantee” neither of which is appropriate.
 Go elsewhere where you and/or you and your veterinarian can decide what is best for your dog.